Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - We will also need to start to write a programme for the arm and the light sensors.

 #### Jonas:
+- Started the printing of the camera mocule tube holder designed by Marco and two of the suspention parts.
+Unfortunately just realized that I'm printing in PLA instead of PETG, so we'll see how well it holds.
+- Managed to create the bicubic interpolation for the thermal camera, augmenting the pixels from 8x8 to 64x64.
+Now need to figure out how to create websockets on Flask instead of using the websockets library.

 #### Juliette:
 - Added dht11 sensor to the combined code in the arduino.
 (Now this code has nrf24l01, hcsro4, mq2, and dht11 implemented - Compiled successfully).